An efficient frequency-independent numerical method for computing the far-field pattern induced by polygonal obstacles: The algorithm

 A key input to Algorithm \ref{alg:main} is $\{D_N(\cdot,\alpha_m)\}_{m=1}^{\tilde{M}}$, which must be obtained by some numerical method.
 We use two different numerical methods (outlined below) to broaden the range of the following experiments.
 In both methods, we reformulate the problem \eqref{Helm}-\eqref{HelmSRC} as the standard first kind boundary integral equation, discretise using a boundary element method, approximating $\partial u/\partial n$ on the boundary of $\Omega$, solving using oversampled collocation, as described in \cite{GiHeHuPa:20}.
 The code used for both solvers is available at \cite{git:HNABEMLAB}.

-\subsubsection{Standard $hp$ Boundary Element Method}
+\subsection{Standard $hp$ Boundary Element Method}

 The first solver is a standard $hp$ boundary element method (BEM, see, e.g., \cite{SaSc:11}).
 We use a piecewise polynomial approximation space, defined on a graded mesh.
 The mesh is chosen so that the largest mesh element is no more than $\pi/k$ (half a wavelength) long.
 Towards the corners of the polygon, we use a geometric grading with grading parameter $0.15$, and $2P$ layers, where $P$ is the maximal polynomial degree, reducing the polynomial degree linearly towards corners, as described in, e.g., \cite{GiChLaMo:21}.